 What are triglycerides?

 Triglycerides are chemical compounds digested by the body to provide it with the energy for metabolism.
-Triglycerides are the most common form of fat that we digest, and are the main ingredient in vegetable oils and animal fats.
+Triglycerides are the most common form of fat in the body and the most common that we digest.
+They are the main ingredient in vegetable oils and animal fats.

 The triglyceride molecule is a form of the chemical glycerol (tri=three molecules of fatty acid + glyceride=glycerol) that contains three fatty acids.
 To be absorbed, these parts are broken apart in the small intestine, and afterwards are reassembled with cholesterol to form chylomicrons.
 This is the source of energy for cells in the body.
 Fat cells and liver cells are used as storage sites and release chylomicrons when the body needs the energy.